claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use as ingredient for**: _Potions, Scrolls, Weapons, Armor, Shields, Rods (Fire), Wands (Fire), Staffs (Fire), Rings (Fire), Wondrous Items (fire)_
 **Crafting Value (when used as ingredient)**: _50 GP_
 **Use**: _Weapon enchant, Torch_
-**Description**: Left behind Haints that don't find peace for too long end up becoming Soul Coal.<br>You can use a Bonus Action to apply this to a weapon.
-When applied to a weapon, add +1d4 Fire and +1d4 Necrotic damage to attacks with that weapon for 10 minutes, and attacks to incorporeal creatures ignore resistances to slashing, bludgeoning or piercing damage.<br>If used on the end of a torch, the fuel lasts for 1 hour, it sheds green-blue Bright Light in a 30 ft radius and Dim Light for an additional 30 ft, and incorporeal creatures illuminated by it become corporeal losing any resistances to slashing, bludgeoning and piercing damage when affected like this.
+**Description**: Left behind Haints that don't find peace for too long end up becoming Soul Coal.<br>When applied to a weapon as a Bonus Action, add +1d4 Fire and +1d4 Necrotic damage to attacks with that weapon for 10 minutes, and attacks to incorporeal creatures ignore resistances to Slashing, Bludgeoning and Piercing damage.<br>If used on the end of a torch, the fuel lasts for 1 hour, it sheds green-blue Bright Light in a 30 ft radius and Dim Light for an additional 30 ft, and incorporeal creatures become corporeal losing resistances to Slashing, Bludgeoning and Piercing damage while illuminated.

-**Cooking Effect**: When used as fuel in a fire to cook, you can prepare food for up to 4 people.
-When eaten, for the next hour you emit a faint blue-green glow and are surrounded by a 5 ft emanation of Bright Light.
-Incorporeal creatures in the emanation become semi-corporeal.
-Whenever they would resist Bludgeoning, Slashing, or Piercing damage because of their being incorporeal, they instead subtract 2 points of damage from the total.
+**Cooking Effect**: When used as fuel in a fire to cook, you can prepare magic food for up to 4 people.
+When this food is eaten, for the next hour you emit a faint blue-green glow and are surrounded by a 5 ft emanation of Bright Light.
+Incorporeal creatures in the emanation, whenever they would resist Bludgeoning, Slashing, or Piercing damage because of their being incorporeal, subtract 2 points of damage from the total instead.

 ### Ghostlight Grease